 Chris’s and John’s houses were designed by the same architect.

-Correct but awkward: St. Patrick’s Cathedral’s Fifth Avenue entrance.
+Correct but awkward: Let’s meet at St. Patrick’s Cathedral’s Fifth Avenue entrance.

-Better: The Fifth Avenue entrance for St. Patrick’s Cathedral.
+Better: Let’s meet at the Fifth Avenue entrance for St. Patrick’s Cathedral.

 The apostrophe should never be separated from the word to which it attaches by adjacent punctuation.